atro-itu/bdsa-project-newgit/docs/doc.md

 1. GIT analyzations has to be stored in a database.
 2. Has to implement resonable test.
 3. doc.md has to be up to date with product requirements.
-4. illustrate the architecture of your tool with a suitable diagram
+4. Illustrate the architecture of your tool with a suitable diagram

 ## Week 3
 1. Implement one or more integration tests in your test suite.